codegirl-007/jevlint/README.md

 ## Limits

-- Evaluation is function- or type-declaration-sized.
+- Evaluation is scoped to the configured code-unit kinds.
+- Comments, fields, and statements receive only their nearest declaration as parent context.
 - Imports and call graphs are not followed.
 - Type context is limited to the same file.
 - Database provenance and cross-function data flow are not traced.